Kshitijv24/Learning-Unity-Game-Engine/README.md

 - so that our paddle does not go outside of the screen

 - we are achieving this using Mathf.Clamp Function

+DATE: 23-02-2022

+- Making our Ball Move

+- Created and C# Script called "BallScript"

+- and adding it to the Ball GameObject

+- BallScript

+using UnityEngine;

+public class BallScript : MonoBehaviour
+{

+public float speed;

+Rigidbody2D rb;

+private void Awake(){
+    rb = GetComponent<Rigidbody2D>();
+  }

+  void Start(){
+    Invoke(nameof(BallRandomStart), 1f);
+  }

+  private void BallRandomStart(){

+    Vector2 force = Vector2.zero;
+    force.x = UnityEngine.Random.Range(-0.5f, 0.5f);
+    force.y = -1f;

+    rb.AddForce(force.normalized * speed);
+  }
+}

+- in BallScript we are doing these things

+- first, we are getting access to the Rigidbody2D Component

+- then we are creating a Function called BallRandomStart()

+- in this function, we are adding force to the ball game object

+- and making its first movement random in the x and y-axis

+- which means when the game starts ball can either go to the right or left

+- it will go just a little right or left so that our ball be on the player's paddle

+- and at the end, we are calling the BallRandomStart() Function in the Start Function using Invoke

+- so that our Ball first wait for 1 Second then it starts moving so that the player has some breathing room before the game starts